chastitywhiterose/Chad/Chad-Story.md

 Chad: Sometimes I like animals more than humans.
 I don't even eat them because animals are friends, not food!

-Stacy: You\'re a Vegan?
+Stacy: You're a Vegan?

-*\"What do I say?
-I have never told anyone this because I will be the laughingstock of the town if they find out the true reason I don't eat like them.\"* Chad thought to himself.
+*"What do I say?
+I have never told anyone this because I will be the laughingstock of the town if they find out the true reason I don't eat like them."* Chad thought to himself.
 Even so, Stacy seemed like someone he could trust with this information, too.
 If there is anyone who might understand, it is her.